-The amount of OPEB expense recognized by the district in the reporting period was (\$300,260).
+The amount of OPEB expense recognized by the District in the reporting period was (\$772,335).

-At the current year-end August 31, the district reported its proportionate share of the TRS's deferred outflows of resources and deferred inflows of resources related to other post-employment benefits from the following sources:
+On August 31, 2023, the District reported its proportionate share of the TRS's deferred outflows of resources and deferred inflows of resources related to other post-employment benefits from the following sources: (The current year amounts can be found on the GASB 75 Plan Level Schedule of Deferred Inflows and Outflows file, collective plan totals (future amortization) in columns G and H).